a3refaat/a3refaat/README.md

 Welcome to my GitHub profile!
 I'm a passionate developer, engineer, and lifelong learner diving deep into data science, machine learning, and AI.
 Here you'll find a mix of projects, explorations, and practical applications reflecting my interests and growth.

 ---
-## 🛠️ About Me
+## About Me

-- **Engineer turned Data Scientist in the Making**: With a background in mechanical engineering, I’m transitioning into the world of data science and AI, bringing a strong foundation in problem-solving and system analysis.
+**Mechanical Engineer -> Machine Learning Engineer**: With a background in mechanical engineering, I’m transitioning into the world of data science and AI, bringing a strong foundation in problem-solving and system analysis.
-- **Machine Learning Enthusiast**: I'm currently building my knowledge of ML and have studied topics like regression, decision trees, random forests, support vector machines, and dimensionality reduction.
-Now, I'm diving into neural networks.
+ I'm currently building my knowledge of ML and have studied topics like regression, decision trees, random forests, support vector machines, dimensionality reduction, and deep learning.
-- **Explorer**: From predictive maintenance to crafting LLM-powered applications, I’m constantly expanding my horizons and testing ideas.

 ## 🔭 Current Projects

-- TBD
+- fromscratch-net.
+Implemented a deep learning framework from scratch.
+- fromscratch-transformer.
+Extending fromscratch-net to allow for training and inference of transformer models (still in development)
 ---

 ## 📚 What I’m Learning
 - **Neural Networks and Deep Learning**: Backpropagation, initialization techniques, and training optimizations.
 - **NLP**: Planning to explore natural language processing in the coming months after finishing my foundational studies.
 - **AI on Edge Devices**: Setting up and deploying models on the NVIDIA Jetson Nano.